FAQ

 Because of concerns of Phytophthora and the best practices for managing it, the Garden cannot accept pots, even if they came from the Garden.

-Native Here Nursery, a project of the East Bay Chapter of the California Native Plant Society, is a volunteer-run, nonprofit nursery specializing in plants native to Alameda and Contra Costa counties.
+Native Here Nursery, a project of the East Bay chapter of the California Native Plant Society, is a volunteer-run, nonprofit nursery specializing in plants native to Alameda and Contra Costa counties.
 Native Here Nursery is located on Golf Course Road across from the entrance to the Tilden Park Golf Course.
 Native Here Nursery is not affiliated with the Regional Parks Botanic Garden.

 Employment